-On July 30, 2021, the government announced its vision for a redeveloped Ontario Place site as a world-class, year-round destination that will attract local, provincial and international visitors.
+On July 30, 2021, the government announced its vision for a redeveloped Ontario Place site as a world-class, year-round destination that will attract local, provincial, national, and international visitors.

 At that time, we outlined our commitment to keeping the public engaged and informed.
 Public input is, and will continue to be, critical to support the planning and development of the site.

-Ontario Place will be a centerpiece of our heritage, tourism, recreation and culture plans over the next several years.
+Ontario Place will be a centerpiece of our heritage, tourism, recreation and culture.
 Understanding how Ontarians will use the site continues to play a key role in its redevelopment.

 We launched a digital consultation with a public online survey from August 30 to October 28, 2021.
 We also held two virtual public information sessions on October 13 and 27, 2021.

 - how you saw yourself using a modern and revitalized Ontario Place